SenseNet/sncom-resources/_data/awesome-readme.md

 - [SN Client .NET](https://github.com/SenseNet/sn-client-dotnet) - A .Net client for sensenet ECM that makes it easy to use the REST API of the Content Repository.
 - [SN Client JS](https://github.com/SenseNet/sn-client-js) - A JavaScript client for sensenet ECM that makes it easy to use the REST API of the Content Repository.
 - [SN Client CLI](https://github.com/SenseNet/sn-client-cli) - Command line tool for the sensenet Platform's Client Library
-- [SN Redux](https://github.com/SenseNet/sn-redux) - A set of redux actions, reducers and redux-ovbservable epics for sensenet ECM.
+- [SN Redux](https://github.com/SenseNet/sn-redux) - A set of redux actions, reducers and redux-observable epics for sensenet ECM.
 - [SN Controls Aurelia](https://github.com/SenseNet/sn-controls-aurelia) - Aurelia controls for sensenet ECM
 - [SN Controls React](https://github.com/SenseNet/sn-controls-react) - React controls for sensenet ECM